faye/faye-websocket-node/README.md

 Client drivers have two additional properties for reading the HTTP data that was sent back by the server:

-* `driver.status` - the integer value of the HTTP status code
+* `driver.statusCode` - the integer value of the HTTP status code
 * `driver.headers` - an object containing the response headers